Vessels transmit several data fields via AIS. The information in each AIS message can be divided into two categories:

 Positional accuracy: longitude and latitude

 Course over Ground: the actual path of a vessel between two points with respect to the seabed - relative to true north to 0.1°

 Heading: compass direction in which the vessel's bow is pointed - 0 to 359 degrees

-UTC seconds: the seconds' field of the UTC time when these vessels' data were generated
+UTC seconds: the seconds' field of the UTC when these vessels' data were generated

-Class B transponders, compared to Class A transponders, send less data (not included are IMO number, Draught, Destination, ETA, Rate of Turn, Navigational Status) and the transmitting intervals are rarer.
+Compared to Class A transponders, Class B transponders send less data (not included are IMO number, Draught, Destination, ETA, Rate of Turn, and Navigational Status), and the transmitting intervals are rarer.